yizzuide/Milkomeda/README.md

 ### 3.0 Release
 Milkomeda 3.0 is now available（April 2020).

-- YML config promoted to first-class of development, allow developers to start quickly.
+- YML config, promoted to first-class of development, allows developers to start quickly.
 - Add a new module called `Hydrogen`, the infrastructure functions of Spring and SpringMVC are all taken over, and explored from the source level.
 - The aggregation ability of functional modules has strengthened to achieve the improvement of the small world within the big world.